orchid-anr/orchid-anr.github.io/index.markdown

 <font size="6">ORCHID project website</font> <br />

-Welcome to the website of the ORCHID project, led by Professor [Olivier Bernard](https://www.creatis.insa-lyon.fr/~bernard/) and funded by the French National Research Agency - [ANR](https://anr.fr/en/).
-This project will take place from Oct.
-2022 to Sept.
+Welcome to the website of the ORCHID project, led by Professor [Olivier Bernard](https://www.creatis.insa-lyon.fr/~bernard/) and funded by the French National Research Agency - [ANR](https://anr.fr/en/) (ANR-22-CE45-0029-01).
+This project will take place from Dec.
+2022 to Nov.
 2026.

 <br />
 <img src="images/ORCHID_illustration.jpg" width="400" class="center" />